JingShing/Pixel-Art-Filter-Java/README.md

 Still working on...

 ## Envirorment
-I don't use any of IDE or project.
+I don't use any of IDE or project set.
 So I will give a method of how to use opencv with javac in cmd and local envirorment.

 Before we started.
 It will need to go to [Opencv Files](https://sourceforge.net/projects/opencvlibrary/files/) download the newest.
 You will get  ```.exe``` compressed file.
 Activate it to get a file.